 Congratulations, you’ve successfully become an MRA approved State of Michigan licensed Marijuana Grower!
 Now what?
 The first obstacle many state licensed Growers face is where to obtain plants, seeds, seedlings, or tissue cultures.
 If you are a caregiver or you hire a full-time employee that’s a caregiver, you can transfer the caregiver product to the facility when the caregiver license is surrendered.
 This can give your facility a “running start” such that not all of your plants have to be started from scratch.

 Now you may be asking—if that’s the case, how does Michigan get access to top quality genetics from other states?
 Well, there is a backdoor way to do it, at least for now.
-Unlike MMFLA and MRTMA licensees, caregivers are not subject to the same intense regulatory requirements and inspections that MRA licensed businesses are.
-Essentially, caregivers still operate in the wild west and can get away with things that MMFLA licensees simply cannot.
+Unlike MMFLA and MRTMA licensees, caregivers and adults over the age of 21 are not subject to the same intense regulatory requirements and inspections that MRA licensed businesses are.
+Essentially, caregivers and adults over the age of 21 still operate in the wild west and can get away with things that MMFLA licensees simply cannot.
 They can therefore serve as the conduit for out of state genetics.
-To illustrate, a caregiver may purchase out of state genetics (which is still illegal by the way), and then sell those genetics to a MMFLA licensed grower.
+To illustrate, a caregiver/adult over 21 may purchase out of state genetics (which is still illegal by the way), and then sell those genetics to a MMFLA licensed grower.

 While this solution isn’t great—it is at best a legal grey area, and at worst simply illegal—it is the only workable solution for out of state genetics to come into Michigan’s regulated cannabis market.
 Unfortunately for Michigan cannabis cultivators, MRA seems to be one (or perhaps several) steps behind in identifying and addressing problems in Michigan’s regulatory scheme.